Chicken Loaf with Mushroom Gravy

 - In a large bowl, combine the eggs, bread crumbs, mayonnaise, soup mix, parsley, horseradish, salt, garlic powder, sage, thyme and pepper.
 Crumble chicken over mixture and mix well.

 - Meanwhile, in a large saucepan, saute mushrooms in butter until tender.
 Add the broth, rosemary, salt and white pepper.
 Bring to a boil.
 Combine cornstarch and wine until smooth; gradually stir into mushroom mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
+Serve with meat loaf.

 I made this meat loaf (minus the mushrooms cause I didn't have any and really do not like them).
 Tasted great!
 Served with sweet potatoes and veggie - will definitely make again